Shahlyla Baloch

 Princess Shahlyla Ahmadzai Baloch (12 March 1996 – 12 October 2016) was a Pakistani professional footballer who played as a forward for Balochistan United and the Pakistan national women's team.
-She was granddaughter of Prince Agha Abdul Karim Khan Ahmedzai who was the younger brother of the Khan of Kalat, Mir Ahmedyar Khan.
+She was granddaughter of Prince Agha Abdul Karim Khan Ahmedzai, who was the younger brother of Ahmad of Kalat.

 Biography

 Baloch was the first Pakistani woman to score a hat-trick in international club football when she did so during her stint in the Maldives.
 She represented Pakistan at the 2014 SAFF Women's Championship in Islamabad, which was the last international event that the Pakistan women's team competed in.
 She made the score sheet in Pakistan's 4–1 victory over Bhutan at that tournament.

 She was the daughter of Pakistani women's football President and Senator Rubina Irfan and the sister of Balochistan United and National team manager Raheela Zarmeen.
-Shahlyla Baloch died in a car accident on 12 October 2016 in Karachi.
+Shahlyla Baloch died in a road accident on 12 October 2016 in Karachi when the car she was in, driven by her cousin, struck a pole.
+She was ejected from the vehicle, said “Aduh” (ouch) and died.

 In 2018, PFF decided to name the National Women U-16 Football Championship in her honour.